ecoz2/ecoz2-whale/exerc02/README.md

 For each selection, the label on the x axis in the rank subplot indicates the selection number and the color reflects the rank of the most probable model: green for rank 1 (meaning correct classification), and other colors for other ranks.
-For misclassifications, the label also shows the winning model.
+For misclassifications, the label also shows the best model.

-The above uses `--cover` to show the relevant interval in the original signal intersecting the selections in the input file.
+The above uses `--cover` to show the relevant interval in the original signal containing the selections in the input file.

-To put together the selections one after the other, the `--concat` option can be used instead:
+Alternatively, to put together the selections next to each other, the `--concat` option can be used:

     c12n.plot.py --concat  \
         --signal ../MARS_20161221_000046_SongSession_16kHz_HPF5Hz.wav \